NSW Health and Medical Research

 For the purpose of these Grants:

 • an Early-Mid Career Researcher is defined as a researcher who is within 15 years of the conferral of their PhD (or equivalent) on the date on which applications close and has not reached full professorial level.
-PhD students who expect to have their PhD conferred by 15 May 2024 are eligible to apply.
-Early-Mid Career Researcher Grant applicants will be assessed in three categories: 0-2 years post-PhD, 3-7 years post-PhD and 8-15 years post PhD.
+PhD students who expect to have their PhD conferred by 31 December 2025 are eligible to apply.
+Early-Mid Career Researcher Grant applicants will be assessed in three categories: 0-2 years post-PhD, 3-7 years post-PhD and 8-15 years post-PhD.
+Note: Please also refer to the section titled Relative to opportunity in the Guidelines.

 Which organisations can host Early-Mid Career and Senior Researcher grants?